 What is at stake?

-In a recent email to all lawyers and paralegals licensed in Ontario, the LSUC announced a new “mandatory” requirement for licensees, which it described as follows:
+In a 2017 email to all lawyers and paralegals licensed in Ontario, the LSO announced a new “mandatory” requirement for licensees, which it described as follows:

 The intention of the statement of principles is to demonstrate a personal valuing of equality, diversity, and inclusion with respect to the employment of others, or in professional dealings with other licensees or any other person. (emphasis in original)